Whenever we see a motorcyclist on the streets of Los Angeles, a lot of us tend to think, “Oh, look. He is on a suicide mission.”

 Just recently, an off-duty LAPD officer was killed in a motorcycle accident after he collided with a car that was making a U-turn in the opposite direction.

-Let’s review the most common types of accidents and wreck-proof to avoid them.
+Let’s review the most and wreck-proof to avoid them.

 How to prevent most common motorcycle accidents?